RhysG-123/azure-enterprise-setup/infra-app-tier/README.md

 - Azure networking and load balancing
 - Virtual machine provisioning with diagnostics
 - Azure Policy compliance (tag enforcement)
-- Secure DevOps practices with secrets injection
+- Secure DevOps practices using secrets management

----

 ## Notes

 - All resources are deployed to the `rg-dev-site` resource group in **Australia East**
-- VM passwords must meet complexity rules defined by Azure
+- VM passwords must meet Azure complexity requirements
 - The subnet, NSG, and Load Balancer are designed to be reusable for future application tiers